Chapter 18: Respiratory Protection

 Our employees are trained sufficiently to be able to demonstrate a knowledge of at least these seven elements:

-The basic advisory information on respirators, as presented below is provided by our Safety Director in any written or oral format, to employees who wear respirators when such use is not required by the regulations.
+The basic advisory information on respirators is provided by OEMS in a written or oral format to employees who wear respirators when such use is not required by the regulations.